home-assistant/home-assistant.io/source/_integrations/slack.markdown

 To use notifications, please see the [getting started with automation page](/getting-started/automation/).

-Extra information: You must add the bot to your Slack channel, otherwise you cannot send messages in this channel.
+Extra information: You must add the bot to your Slack channel, otherwise you can't send messages in this channel.